Lambda (association): Activities

 There is ongoing collaboration with the Culture Machine in Odense, where Lambda's monthly parties are held.

 In addition, the association has cafe operations in Brogade 3, 5000 Odense C every Thursday, Friday and Saturday.
 In addition, there are several activities during the year. mentioned Copenhagen Pride.

 Lambda's Groups

 Lambda has from the outset set up different groups aimed at different target groups.
 The association has among other things had an MC group, film group, youth group.

 Rainbow Kids

 Rainbow Kids (formerly Family Group) focus on Rainbow families and have a number of social activities.
 The group is not so visible in the association itself as they do not meet in the association's premises.

 Advice

 Advice is the group's most active group.
 Advice is offered to people with doubts about sexual orientation and / or gender identity.

 Info group

 The Info Group (formerly Go-Out Group) visits schools, associations and other interested in lectures on homosexuality.
 Among other things, the group is present on behalf of Lambda at the University of Southern Denmark's Studstartsmesse in Odense.
 The lectures are based on prejudices about homosexuality.

-Sports group

-The sports team consists of pt. of:

-A handball team launched in autumn 2013 and training every Friday at the Ejby School's sports hall.